When creating or editing fields in Hecterra, take into account the following restrictions:

-Below are the tools available for creating and editing fields on the map.
+The table below shows the actions available when creating and editing fields on the map.

-Area and distance.
-Use this tool to measure distance and area.
-The tool is available only after saving the field.
+Measure distance and area.
+The action is available only after saving the field.

 When calculating the area of the field, the height difference (terrain) is not taken into account.